RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/6-How to configure connection of root section with data table/6-How to configure connection of root section with data table.md

 ![Image showing Create button](<Root Connection 4.png>)

-The root section is now connected to the desired table.
+You now have a connection for the chosen table and will be able to pick its fields from the element picker.